A-Karim2003/TrackIt/README.md

 ### Dashboard View

 ![Dashboard](/public//dashboard.png)
-_Overview of all subjects with statistics and progress tracking_
+_Overview of some subjects with statistics and progress tracking_

 ### Subjects Page